 Trailhead address: 3302 Lake Avenue, Altadena, CA 91001

 Trailhead coordinates: 34.203811, -118.130507 (34° 12′ 13.71″N 118° 07′ 49.82″W)

-Use the map below to create your own directions.
-Sam Merrill Trail is in green, Incline Trail is in red, Rubio Canyon Trail is in blue, and Altadena Crest Trail is in gray.
+Use the map below to view the trails and get directions (Sam Merrill Trail is in red, Incline Trail is in teal, Rubio Canyon Trail is in blue, and Altadena Crest Trail is in gray):

 |Rubio Canyon Trail|

 This 1.3-mile round trip hike ventures into a rustic canyon to a double waterfall.

 This 3.5-mile hike goes up Eaton Wash to a narrow stretch of Eaton Canyon containing a pleasant 40-foot waterfall.

 This 6-mile round trip hike ascends 1,325 feet to a trail camp, tree nursery, lookout tower, and visitor center on a landing in the San Gabriel Mountains operated by the Los Angeles County Fire Department.
 The hike can easily be extended to 8.7 miles by exploring a loop above Henninger Flats.